DrRoach/ImageLibrary/README.md

 ######height
 Set the height of each image in pixels.

+#####PreviewImageHeight
+This is the height of the preview image that is shown when the user is selecting a image to upload.
+You may want this to be different to the library images' height as only one image is display on this page whereas many could be shown on the library.
+This is a pixel value e.g 200.

+#####FileSize
+The max file size of images that are being uploaded.
+This value is in bytes.

 ###Current Version
-In version 0.1 the user can select and deselect images and then submit them via a form.
+In version 0.2 the user can select and deselect images and then submit them via a form.
+They can also upload new images from their machine.

 ###Roadmap

 ####Version 1.0
 - [x] Select images
-- [ ] Upload images
+- [x] Upload images
 - [ ] Delete images
 - [ ] Basic image editing